Pakistan Has A Plan To Keep Millions From Going Hungry During Shutdown. Will It Work?

 Azem — and his small crowd — were in violation of stay-home orders that have been rolled out across Pakistan.
 Since late March, all essential industries have been shuttered to curb the spread of the coronavirus, and people in urban centers must stay home.

 As a result, incomes have dried up for many Pakistanis who rely on low-paid work to survive.
-While there are over 5,300 cases of COVID-19 as of Monday, the more immediate concern for these people is not becoming sick but going hungry.
+While there are more than 5,300 cases of COVID-19 as of Monday, the more immediate concern for these people is not becoming sick, but going hungry.
 The government is trying to help by distributing cash to millions of families, but there are concerns that people will fall through the gap.

 "I don't want to get coronavirus, but when I see my kids like this, I can't stay home," says Azem.
 "I go out and work with the monkey.
 Maybe I'll get some money."

 One driver who recently lost his job was begging by a thoroughfare on a recent day, alongside his pregnant wife.
-At a sprawling market in suburban Islamabad, out-of-work laborers ate biryani rice that a donor passed around in Styrofoam packs.
+At a sprawling market in suburban Islamabad, out-of-work laborers ate biryani rice that a donor passed around in foam packs.
 More than a dozen more waited about, hoping for some charity.

 Passersby and aid groups have been distributing cooked meals and packs of food to men like them, who gather around roadsides.
 Among them was Ibrahim, a 48-year-old mason.
 He said the men used to wait here for work, before the pandemic.